 Liechtensteinische Landesbank Aktiengesellschaft with its registered office in Vaduz and two domestic branch offices is active as a full-service (universal) bank.
-LLB AG has subsidiaries in Liechtenstein, Austria and Switzerland.
-At the end of 2018, LLB AG employed 574 persons (previous year: 545) on a full-time equivalent basis.
-The average headcount in 2018 amounted to 565 persons (previous year: 540) on a full-time equivalent basis.
+LLB AG is one of the three largest banks in Liechtenstein and has subsidiaries in Liechtenstein, Austria and Switzerland, as well as a branch in Dubai and representative offices in Zurich-Erlenbach, Geneva and Abu Dhabi.
+At the end of 2019, LLB AG employed 583 persons (previous year: 574) on a full-time equivalent basis.
+The average headcount in 2019 amounted to 582 persons (previous year: 565) on a full-time equivalent basis.

 As a universal bank, LLB AG is engaged in the commission and fees business, credit and lending business, money market and interbank business, as well as securities trading business.

 The major proportion of revenues from commissions and fees business is attributable to commissions earned in connection with securities trading for customers.
 Other important income streams are provided by securities safe custody business, asset management (incl. investment funds) and brokering fiduciary investments.

 The largest proportion of loans comprises mortgages, Lombard loans and advances to public institutions.
 Mortgages are granted to finance properties in Liechtenstein and in the neighbouring areas of Switzerland.
 Real estate financing for the rest of Switzerland and Lombard loans are granted within the scope of the integrated asset management business.
 A major proportion of loans and advances to public authorities relates to credit facilities extended to cantons and municipalities in Switzerland.
 As regards international syndicated loans, the bank is active to only a very limited extent in this line of business.

 Money market and interbank business